 Therefore, you need to register your foreign employees – both EU and non-EU/EEA employees in the Employment Register with the Estonian Tax and Customs Board.
 This is solely your responsibility as an employer.

 You can register the employment via the e-Tax Board or by visiting an Estonian Tax and Customs Board office.
-Additional information about registration of employment is available on the Estonian Tax and Customs Board website.
+Additional information about registration of employment is available on the website of the Estonian Tax and Customs Board.

 The Employment Register is an important source of information – in relation to foreign employees – for various Estonian authorities:

-- For the Estonian Police and Border Guard – checking the compliance of employment conditions prescribed by a visa or residence permit for employment
+- For the Estonian Police and Border Guard Board – checking the compliance of employment conditions prescribed by a visa or residence permit for employment;

-- For the Estonian Social Insurance Fund – checking the right of a foreign worker to receive social benefits
+- For the Estonian Social Insurance Board – checking the right of a foreign worker to receive social benefits;